thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 recommendations about what identifiers to use and the deployment situation is fragmented.

-The subject field MAY include a unique device serial number.
+The subject field MAY include a unique manufacturer-assigned device serial number.
 If a serial number is included in the Subject DN, it MUST be encoded in the X520SerialNumber attribute.
-If the serial number is used as an identifier, it SHOULD also be placed in the subjectAltName (e.g., as a URI). e.g., {{?RFC8995}} use requires a serial number in IDevID certificates.
+If the serial number is used as an identifier, it SHOULD also be placed in the subjectAltName (e.g., as a URI).
+For example, use with {{?RFC8995}} requires a serial number in IDevID certificates.

 {{!RFC5280}} defines: "The subject alternative name extension allows identities to be bound to the subject of the certificate.
 These identities may be included